yuvaraj-csk/ImplicitIntent-MAD/README.md

-# Ex.No:3a Develop program to create a text field and a button “Navigate”.
+# Ex.No: 3a Develop program to create a text field and a button “Navigate”.
 When you enter “www.gmail.com” and press navigate button it should open google page using Implicit Intents.

 ## AIM: